Common Questions about

 Each Troy Vinson Jewelers appraisal includes a complete appraisal report for your records.
 The appraisal contains such information as:

-B) A the content and weight of precious metals.
+B.) A description of the mounting including measurements and description, the fineness and weight of precious metals.

 4. Do I need to make an appointment for an appraisal?